 In addition, a range of national drivers has resulted in an increase in the number of HCSWs employed in healthcare.
 Until recently, this role has not been clearly defined or regulated.

-The Level 2 Diploma focuses on the core practical skills and underpinning knowledge and theory to gain competence, under clinical supervision, to be a healthcare practitioner in a GP Practice.
+Based upon Healthcare Support Worker Level 2 Apprenticeship Standard, this course focuses on the core practical skills and underpinning knowledge and theory to gain competence, under clinical supervision, to be a healthcare practitioner in a GP Practice.

 This unit will include an initial workplace observation and assessment and will cover: